lkrdev/load-test/README.md

 - `lkr load-test query`: Run a load test on a query.
 - `lkr load-test render`: Run a load test on a rendered dashboard.
 - `lkr load-test embed-observability`: Open dashboards with observability metrics in an embedded context.
+- `lkr load-test delete-embed-users`: Delete all embed users that were created by this tool.
+Identifiable by their first name "Embed".

 ## How it works
 The command line tool is a wrapper around the Looker SDK.
 It uses the Looker SDK to create concurrent **embed** users to run queries, dashboards, and schedules as unique users.